 Soft skills are a mix of interpersonal skills, social skills, and the ability to maintain a positive attitude.
 These skills define how individuals may likely handle real-life issues not covered in school.

 Soft skills represent these different abilities and, unlike hard skills can be thought of as how we interrelate and work together with others.

-While school might prepare you on the best methods to audit an account, build an engine, or program software, it won't teach you how to keep your team motivated for 12-hour shifts, dissuade a client from breaking into a screaming fit, or establish a rapport with other employees.
+While school might prepare you on the best methods to audit an account, build an engine, or program software, it won't teach you how to keep your team motivated for 12-hour shifts and dissuade a client from breaking into a screaming fit or establish a rapport with other employees.

-In today's workplace, we've managed, certainly in some leading contemporary organisations, to knock down cubicles, group people into small, manageable teams, and create a direct line of contact between an organization and their audience.
+In today's workplace, we've managed, certainly in some leading contemporary organizations, to knock down cubicles, group people into small, manageable teams, and create a direct line of contact between an organization and its audience.
 It is almost impossible to avoid personal human interactions.

 Hiring managers also want applicants who can hit the ground running and quickly impact team performance positively.
-Harvard professor, David Deming, has also discovered that jobs requiring soft skills in direct relation to performance are rising1.
+Harvard professor, David Deming, has also discovered that jobs requiring soft skills in relation to performance are rising1.

 Before you can work with others, understand their motives, and respond to them in a manner that will satisfy them, you must first have a good understanding of yourself.

 In the book, Superconnectors, by Scott Gerber and Ryan Paugh, we are given a list of questions to ask ourselves while building our self-awareness.
 These questions will help us understand which areas and people skills we need to improve on, to increase the value of our soft skills.

 These questions require a great deal of honesty from you and do not have to be answered immediately.
 I recommend that you take some time to observe yourself on the topics raised (e.g., do you take time getting back to people?), before you pen down your answers.
 When you finally have your answers, compare them to the soft skills above, then identify your strengths and areas which need work.